2bam/fotodumper/README.md

 ## v2.1
-Now it changes so it crawls backwards instead of forwards, more user friendly in that matter.
+Now it changes so it crawls backwards instead of forward, more user friendly in that matter.
 _(If you already started using v2.0, you should use "--forget --adapt" options to work with already downloaded files)_

 # USAGE
-`node fotodump.js <fotolog-username>`
+`node fotodump.js fotolog_username`

 Run it multiple times if it fails.

 ## Detailed howto